-Interested Trustee and Officer:
+Interested Director and Officer:

-Name and Year of Birth Position(s) with Trust Term of Office and Year Service Began Principal Occupation(s) During the Past Five Years Number of Funds in the Franklin Templeton Fund Complex Overseen by Trustee Other Board Memberships Held by Trustee During the Past Five Years Jane Trust, CFA† Born 1962 Trustee, President and Chief Executive Officer Since 2015 Senior Vice President, Fund Board Management, Franklin Templeton (since 2020); Officer and/or Trustee/Director of 114 funds associated with FTFA or its affiliates (since 2015); President and Chief Executive Officer of FTFA (since 2015); formerly, Senior Managing Director (2018 to 2020) and Managing Director (2016 to 2018) of Legg Mason & Co., LLC ("Legg Mason & Co."); Senior Vice President of FTFA (2015) Trustee/Director of F Templeton funds con of 114 portfolios; Tru Putnam Family of F consisting of 105 por sisting stee of unds
+Jane Trust, CFA† Born 1962 Director, President and Chief Executive Officer Since 2015 Senior Vice President, Fund Board Management, Franklin Templeton (since 2020); Officer and/or Trustee/Director of 114 funds associated with FTFA or its affiliates (since 2015); President and Chief Executive Officer of FTFA (since 2015); formerly, Senior Managing Director (2018 to 2020) and Managing Director (2016 to 2018) of Legg Mason & Co., LLC ("Legg Mason & Co."); and Senior Vice President of FTFA (2015) Trustee/Dir None ector of Franklin Templeton funds consisting of 114 port folios; Trustee of Putnam Family of Funds consisting of 105 port folios ---------------------------- -- ------------ --- ---

-Trustees who are not "interested persons" of the Trust within the meaning of Section 2(a)(19) of the 1940 Act.

-Each Trustee serves until his or her respective successor has been duly elected and qualified or until his or her earlier death, resignation, retirement or removal.

-Indicates the earliest year in which the Trustee became a board member for a fund in the Franklin Templeton fund complex.

-Information is for the calendar year ended December 31, 2024, except as otherwise noted.

-Effective February 7, 2024, Mr. O'Brien became Chair.

-+ Ms. Trust is an "interested person" of the Trust, as defined in the 1940 Act, because of her position with FTFA and/or certain of its affiliates.
+- # Directors who are not "interested persons" of the Corporation within the meaning of Section 2(a)(19) of the 1940 Act. - Each Director serves until his or her respective successor has been duly elected and qualified or until his or her earlier death, resignation, retirement or removal. - Indicates the earliest year in which the Director became a board member for a fund in the Franklin Templeton fund complex. - Information is for the calendar year ended December 31, 2024, except as otherwise noted. - # Mr. Larson is the chief investment officer for William H. Gates III and in that capacity oversees the non-Microsoft investments of Mr. Gates and all the investments of the Bill and Melinda Gates Foundation Trust (such combined investments are referred to as the "Accounts").
+Since 1997, Western Asset has provided discretionary investment advice with respect to one or more Accounts.
+Since December 31, 2023, at no time did the value of those investment portfolios exceed 1.0% of Western Asset's total assets under management.
+No changes to these arrangements are currently contemplated. - Western Asset and its affiliates provide investment advisory services with respect to registered investment companies sponsored by an affiliate of Pacific Mutual Holding Company ("Pacific Holdings").
+Affiliates of Pacific Holdings receive compensation from FTFA or its affiliates for shareholder or distribution services provided with respect to registered investment companies for which Western Asset or its affiliates serve as investment adviser. - # Mr. Olson is an "interested person" of the Corporation, as defined in the 1940 Act, because his law firm has provided legal services to Western Asset. - † Ms. Trust is an "interested person" of the Corporation, as defined in the 1940 Act, because of her position with FTFA and/or certain of its affiliates.